wmarshall484/DSI_LECTURES_2/neural-network/brian-mann/slides/neural-network.md

 ## Forward Propagation

-Let's describe how a neural network takes and input and produces an output.
+Let's describe how a neural network takes an input and produces an output.
 Using the notation from before:

 * $\mathbf{x}^{(\ell)} = \begin{bmatrix} 1 \\ \theta(\mathbf{s}^{(\ell)}) \end{bmatrix}$
 * $\mathbf{s}^{(\ell)} = (W^{(\ell)})^T \mathbf{x}^{(\ell - 1)}$